amosyuen/react-redux-local-state/README.md

 ## Caveats
+If you have multiple components with the same componentName, they will all share the same state.

 This HOC functions by completely overwriting the enhanced component's setState method. super.setState is never called.
 This has a few implications:
 1. If the component is wrapped in another HOC which overwrites the setState method, or if the component itself overwrites the method, this HOC won't work properly.
 2. Normally, this.setState is batched by react.
 Components enhanced with this HOC instead receive their own local state as a prop.
 As a result, the internal batching isn't used.
 This shouldn't affect most component, but could potentially cause issues if the enhanced component somehow relies on the specifics of this internal batching.